 Another benefit of the canyon is that you can enter by climbing down to one end and emerging on the other side.
 There are no dodging tourists here as everyone is going in one direction to the end.
 It is also a little cheaper.

-See Related: Best Things to do in Sedona With Kids
+See Related: Things to Do in Sedona With Kids

 Get the best experience from Antelope Canyon